Pre-Settlement Injury Loan FAQs

 How do I know if my case qualifies for a loan?

-The application process for a pre-settlement injury loan is relatively easy.
-Each lender tends to have its own proprietary method of qualifying a lawsuit for a loan.
-However, most companies will require the following information or variations of this information:
+Each lender will have its own method of qualifying a lawsuit for a loan.
+However, most lawsuit loan companies will require the following information or variations of this information:

 • Type of accident